 In our wildest dreams, we’ve got a great, multi-million dollar idea or service that’s going to revolutionize our industry.
-We’ve got our systems down pat and have some incredibly happy clients under our belt, but alas!
-We couldn’t get any notable press coverage even if we strapped our company to a cat and had it play the banjo.
+We’ve got our systems down pat and have some incredibly happy clients under our belt, but there’s a problem: we can’t get any press coverage.

 And suddenly, this dream has turned into a nightmare.

 So what is the secret to getting coverage from journalists?
 How do I get my company’s name some exposure?

 That’s where this guide comes in.
 It covers the mindset needed to approach journalists, the basic assets you’ll need for press coverage, and specific tips and tricks to get your emails noticed and opened.

 Believe it or not, journalists are not climbing all over each other to help promote startups and businesses out of the sheer goodness of their hearts.
 Likewise, you won’t be doing anything drastic to jeopardize the success of your business just for the sake of a good headline article.

 If you go into the task of contacting journalists and the media with the wrong mindset—say, “They owe me some exposure because my product/service is amazing”—then you’re going to be sorely disappointed.
 Your company may be revolutionizing your industry, but it doesn’t mean a thing to journalists if it doesn’t make a headline.